Conflux-Chain/js-conflux-sdk/api.md

 * **Returns**

 `Promise.<object>` A sponsor info object, if the contract doesn't have a sponsor, then the all fields in returned object will be 0:
-- sponsorBalanceForCollateral `JSBI`: the sponsored balance for storage.
+- sponsorBalanceForCollateral `BigInt`: the sponsored balance for storage.
-- sponsorBalanceForGas `JSBI`: the sponsored balance for gas.
+- sponsorBalanceForGas `BigInt`: the sponsored balance for gas.
-- sponsorGasBound `JSBI`: the max gas could be sponsored for one transaction.
+- sponsorGasBound `BigInt`: the max gas could be sponsored for one transaction.
 - sponsorForCollateral `string`: the address of the storage sponsor.
 - sponsorForGas `string`: the address of the gas sponsor.